Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/09 - Monitoring & Logging/README.md

 Skill Description
 -----------------
-The fellow knows how to use system monitoring/analytics tools to monitor and analyse system & application logs to see opportunities to optimize performance
+The Fellow knows how to use system monitoring/analytics tools to monitor and analyze system & application logs to see opportunities to optimize performance

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a fellow should be able to do the following:
+After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following:

+1. An exercise that covers the following operations:
-- Set up monitoring for a _production_ environment, using appropriate tools for that particular environment.
+  - Setting up monitoring for a _production_ environment, using appropriate tools for that particular environment.
 (Preferably the tools should be open-source with no cost implications)
-- Analyze the collected metrics for 5 days and write a comprehensive report with recommendations
+  - Analyzing the collected metrics for 5 days and write a comprehensive report with recommendations

 **Objectives**